ViktorJp/vpnmgr/README.md

 A NordVPN account is required to establish a connection.

-A VPN connection with the string "NordVPN" needs to exist in 1 of the 5 VPN client configurations on the router for the script to successfully run (install possible as long as the above prerequisites are in place).
-Configure this initially using the information from NordVPN about configuring the connection.
-Future executions of the script will also use the required naming convention.

 ## Supported firmware versions
 You must be running firmware Merlin 384.15/384.13_4 or Fork 43E5 (or later) [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/)